Financial Position of an Individual or Business

 Excellent!
 You are aware that there is a need for accounting standards, and that standards exist to guide accountants in preparing their financial records.
 Throughout units 2, 3 and 4, you will come across various accounting standards and how they related to accounting procedures.
 You will learn how to perform accounting functions thinking like an accountant!
 While working through this course, you will need one other tool to help you keep organized.
 You will need a “notebook”.
 This may be an actual pen and paper notebook where you can take notes or, you may choose to have a digital “notebook” or a file.
 This is a personal decision, but it is important that you do have a place for notes.
 Be sure to add a title to each set of rough notes with the learning activity title and number.

-Thinking back to Clara and her dream of starting a business, imagine that she has received funding from the bank and is already in her first year of business.
-She has taken accounting in high school just like you, and luckily is able to do her own bookkeeping and accounting.
-Now consider all the users of the accounting information above.
+Let's get back to thinking about Clara and her dream of starting a business.
+Imagine that she has received funding from her financial institution and is already in her first year of business.
+She has taken accounting in high school just like you, and luckily, has been able to do her own bookkeeping.
+Since her business is doing very well she is considering expansion but is worried that her skills in accounting may not be enough.
+She is thinking about hiring an accountant to help her but is not sure.
+Let's help Clara by giving her some advice.

 Create and complete a table like this one to explain how each user would utilize Clara's accounting information?